Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Integration/Integration Guide-template.markdown

 ### Creating a Checkout

-When the customer is ready to make a purchase, a `CHKCheckout` must to be created from the `CHKCart` object.
+When the customer is ready to make a purchase, a `CHKCheckout` must be created from the `CHKCart` object.

 KCheckout *checkout = [[CHKCheckout alloc] initWithCart:cart];